Pyramid-Systems-Inc/PyramidOS/README.md

 This project is open source.
 See the LICENSE file for details.

-# Using the Pyramid Bootloader Command Line
+# Using the Pyramid Bootloader Command Line (Legacy BIOS)

-The Pyramid Bootloader provides a simple command-line interface for interacting with the system.
+The Pyramid Bootloader (when booted in Legacy BIOS mode) provides a simple command-line interface in its second stage for interacting with the system.
 Here's how to use it effectively:

 ## Getting Started

-When you boot with Pyramid Bootloader, after the initial loading messages, you'll be presented with a command prompt that looks like this:
+When you boot with Pyramid Bootloader in Legacy mode, after the initial loading messages, you'll be presented with a command prompt:

 ```
 Pyramid Bootloader - Stage 2